lervag/wiki.vim/README.md

 scratch and is based on a more "do one thing and do it well" philosophy.

 Note: `wiki.vim` is _not_ a filetype plugin.
 It is designed so that it may be used
       along with filetype plugins, e.g. for dedicated Markdown plugins.
+One may also use [wiki-ft.vim](https://github.com/lervag/wiki-ft.vim) for simple
+      syntax highlighting and folding of `.wiki` files, if desired.

 This README file contains basic information on how to get started, as well as a list of available features.
 For more details, please confer the